sc68cal/ansible-eda-iptables/README.md

+# Running the webhook server

+`ansible-rulebook --rulebook rules.yml -i inventory.yml --verbose`

 ### Setting JAVA_HOME for use with jpy

 `ansible-rulebook` requires Java to operate.
-As part of the installation or development, you need to set $JAVA_HOME correctly.
+As part of the installation or development, you need to set `$JAVA_HOME` correctly.

 For MacOS, you can use `homebrew` to install `openjdk` - however you must set JAVA_HOME to be a path that is a bit more explicit than usual, in order for [jpy][jpy] to correctly function.